Frequently Asked Questions

 Must I pay Social Security and Medicare taxes (FICA)?

-NO. All J-1 intern/trainees are exempt from paying Social Security and Medicare taxes.
+Most J-1 intern/trainees are exempt from paying Social Security and Medicare taxes.
 If you host company withholds these taxes from your paycheck you may refer them to IRS Publication 15, Circular E, which describes the proper tax withholding for those under special rules.

 Please contact Pan Atlantic if you have additional questions on this topic.